ABOUT THE AUTHOR

 Wayúu

 The Wayúu are the largest indigenous group living almost in the opposite part of Colombia than the Tukano.
 They inhabit the desert of the peninsular La Guajira, in the north-eastern part of the country.
 During the armed conflict in Colombia, this group of people was massively endangered by the violence and abuse of the guerilla fighters.
 Until today, they face a rough life, living in a very poor and dry region.
 Cultivating vegetables here is difficult, so their main nutrition comes from the goats, that belong to any Wayúu settlement.
 If you want to get a first-hand Wayúu experience, you can visit this tribe on one of their traditional rancherias, their homes, where they live in a family consolidation.
 There you have the chance to try the food, see how the traditional mochilas (bags) are crocheted and have a look at the beautiful dresses, used by the wayúu women.
 The Wayúu are known throughout the country for their handicraft works, such as their typical bags and hammocks.
 They are especially colorful and the patterns have different meanings to them.
-The knitting is deeply connected to the role of the women in Wayúu culture.
+The knitting is deeply connected to the role of the women in Wayúu culture and the cosmovisiin.
 Girls get introduced to the handicraft works, as soon as they turn 8 years old.
 Another important moment in a Wayúu girl's life is when she gets her period for the first time.
 When this happens, the girl will be closed away from society for months, and can only be visited by other women.
-This time period symbolizes the transformation from being a girl to becoming a woman.
+This period symbolizes the transformation from being a girl to becoming a woman.

 Trying on the traditional Wayúu dress